Family Seiberg-Witten equation on Kahler surface and $\pi_i(\Symp)$ on multiple-point blow ups of Calabi-Yau surfaces: Abstract

 \section{Abstract}

-Let $\omega$ be a Kahler form on $M$, which is a torus $T^4$, a $K3$ surface or an Enriques surface, let $M\#n\overline{\mathbb{CP}^2}$ be $n-$point Kahler blowup of $M$.
-Suppose that $\kappa=[\omega]$ satisfies certain irrationality condition.
-Applying techniques related to deformation of complex objects, we extend the guage-theoretic invariant on closed Kahler suraces developed by Kronheimer\cite{Kronheimer1998} and Smirnov\cite{Smirnov2022}\cite{Smirnov2023}.
-As a result, we show that even dimensional higher homotopy groups of $\Symp(M\#n\overline{\mathbb{CP}^2},\omega)$ are infinitely generated.
+Let $M$ be a torus $T^4$, a $K3$ surface or an Enriques surface, Let $\omega$ be a Kahler form on $M$ and suppose that $\kappa=[\omega]$ satisfies certain irrationality condition.
+Let $(X,\tilde{\omega})$ be $n-$point Kahler blowup of $(M,\omega)$.
+Applying techniques related to deformation of complex objects, we extend the guage-theoretic invariant on closed Kahler surfaces developed by Kronheimer\cite{Kronheimer1998} and Smirnov\cite{Smirnov2022}\cite{Smirnov2023}, and we get a series of homomorphisms from the homotopy groups of $\Symp(X,\tilde{\omega})$ to $\mathbb{Z}_2^\infty$.
+As a result, we show that some even dimensional higher homotopy groups of $\Symp(X,\tilde{\omega})$ are infinitely generated.